Ethereum precompiled contracts

 }

-beware: ecrecover does not revert when the signature does not validate against the hash.
+Beware: ecrecover does not revert when the signature does not validate against the hash.
 It returns the zero address.
 You should always explicitly check this, or better yet, use the Openzeppelin library that handles this for you.
 There are several things that can go wrong with signatures if you don’t know what you are doing!

 Address 0x02 and 0x03: SHA-256 and RIPEMD-160